 Dealing with an unfamiliar currency is one of the unique daily challenges faced by travelers.
-First, you'll have to figure out the best ways to get local currency without making too many middlemen rich.
-When paying, you'll have to do the exchange rate in your head and fumble to find the right denominations in your wallet, perhaps with impatient people tapping toes in the queue behind you.
+First, you'll have to figure out the best ways to get local currency without making too many middlemen rich(er).
+When paying, you'll have to do the exchange rate in your head, then fumble to find the right denominations in your wallet, perhaps while impatient people tap their toes in the queue behind you.

-Fortunately, working with the currency in Malaysia is straightforward, unlike India, Burma, and other places with confusing money.
+Fortunately, working with the currency in Malaysia is easier than in India, Myanmar(Burma), and other places with somewhat confusing money that looks the same.
 One of the first things travelers notice about Malaysian money is how colorful it is.
-This isn't just eye candy.
+The colors and varying sizes aren't just art: they serve a useful purpose.
 You'll quickly learn which colors match which denominations and know amounts with a glance.

 Compared to U.S. dollars which are uniform in color and size, Malaysian banknotes are colorful, creative, and implement advanced anti-counterfeiting measures.
-The different sizes help people who can't see well to find the right denominations.
+Unlike the U.S. dollar, visually impaired people can judge amounts based on the size of the denominations.

 - Currency Code: MYR